Atharv-Deshmukh/todo/README.md

 # todo
-Simple ToDo list using Nodejs (Database not included)
+Simple ToDo list using Nodejs (Database not included).
+The pages are built with ejs.